-Alternative 1 (No Action), the status quo alternative, would not be expected to result in an increase in administrative burden to NMFS as this alternative does not change how data are currently collected.
-Preferred Alternative 2 would have a very small administrative burden relative to Alternative 1 (No Action) in that it would merely extend the current headboat requirement to report latitude and longitude or location on a chart to charter vessels fishing in the South Atlantic.
-Since this system is already in place and being utilized, collecting information from charter vessels would not add much to the administrative burden.
+Alternative 1, the no action alternative would not be expected to result in an increase in administrative burden to NMFS as this alternative does not change how data are currently collected.
+Alternative 2 would have the least administrative burden in that it would merely extend the current headboat requirement to report latitude and longitude to charter vessels fishing in the South Atlantic.
+Since this system is already in place and being utilized, collecting information from charter boats would not add much to the administrative burden.